Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The pygmy date palm is a small palm tree with spiky trunk that is commonly used in Florida landscaping

-The pygmy date palm Tree has a single shaggy trunk, a gracefully rounded arching crown of drooping fronds, and black oval palm fruits.
+The pygmy date palm is a small palm tree that can reach a height of 6 to 12 ft.
+(1.8 to 3.6 m).
+It is known for its single shaggy trunk, a gracefully rounded arching crown of drooping fronds, and black oval palm fruits.
 The bright green palmate leaves grow up to 4 ft.
 (1.2 m) long and have sharp spines at the petiole’s base.
 Creamy-white flowers and black fruits grow on 1 ft.
 (30 cm) long stems.

 African Oil Palm (Elaeis guineensis)